thearn/webcam-pulse-detector/README.md

 isolated in about 15 seconds.
 Other physiological waveforms, such as Mayer waves (http://en.wikipedia.org/wiki/Mayer_waves), should also be visible in the raw data stream.

-Once the user's pulse signal has been isolated, temporal phase variation associated with the detected hearbeat frequency is also computed.
-This allows for the heartbeat frequency to be exaggerated in the post-process frame rendering; causing the highlighted forhead location to pulse in sync with the user's own heartbeat (in real time).
+Once the user's pulse signal has been isolated, real-time phase variation associated with the detected hearbeat frequency is also computed.
+This allows for the heartbeat frequency to be exaggerated in the post-process frame rendering; causing the highlighted forhead location to pulse in sync with the user's own heartbeat.

-Support for pulse-detection on multiple simultaneous people in an camera's image stream is definitely possible, but at the moment only the information from one face is extracted for cardiac analysis
+Support for pulse-detection on multiple simultaneous people in an camera's image stream is definitely possible, but at the moment only the information from one face is extracted for analysis

 The overall dataflow/execution order for the real-time signal processing looks like: